PexoGameDev/Blinky/README.md

 If I am to be honest, it still lacks the "game" part, but visualizer works great!

+The feature with scanning memory and scavaging all mp3s from device is still in "Work In Progress" state.

 Music used:
 NEFFEX Youtube Channel: https://www.youtube.com/channel/UCBefBxNTPoNCQBU_Lta6Nvg
 1. Blow Up: https://www.youtube.com/watch?v=dC1s0tSsTjo